OutSystems/docs-product/src/managing-the-applications-lifecycle/secure-the-applications/apply-content-security-policy.md

 With the [version 2.3](https://webkit.org/blog/9521/intelligent-tracking-prevention-2-3/) release of Apple’s Webkit Intelligent Tracking Prevention (ITP) in 2017, Safari on iOS 13 and iPadOS beta, and Safari 13 on macOS, blocks all cookies for cross-site resources by default.

 In these browsers iframe content displays correctly when the **frame-ancestors** directive field has been configured properly.
-However, an app that requires cookies to save/transfer user info will not behave as expected.
+However, an app that requires cookies to save or transfer user info will not behave as expected.

 An example of this behavior is shown below: